Last Updated: April 2023

 The following are important requirements and terms of service for any individual submitting a request for EOLDN to match the individual to a participating network lawyer (“PL”).
 EOLDN is a project of the nonpartisan, nonprofit Center for Election Innovation & Research (“CEIR”).

-The following are strict requirements for submitting a request to EOLDN:
+Eligibility requirements for submitting a legal match request to EOLDN:

-- The individual submitting a request to EOLDN must be (or have been) an election official.
+- The Request Submitter must be (or have been) an election official.
 An election official is either (a) a recognized governmental election authority, or (b) someone acting under the supervision of a recognized governmental election authority.
 Anyone acting under the supervision of a political party (e.g., a partisan poll watcher) is not eligible.

-- The request must relate solely to the individual’s work in elections administration.
+- The request must relate to the individual’s work in elections administration.

 - EOLDN will review each request.
-If EOLDN believes there are PLs who may be able to help, EOLDN will try to match the request with an appropriate PL.
-EOLDN will notify the request submitter if it does not believe it will be able to match the request.
+If EOLDN believes there are PLs or PLFs who may be able to help, EOLDN will try to match the request with an appropriate PL or PLF.
+If EOLDN is unable to identify an appropriate PL or PLF, EOLDN may try to identify lawyers outside the network who could assist the Request Submitter.
+EOLDN will let the Request Submitter know if the matched attorney is not a PL or from a PLF.
+EOLDN will notify the Request Submitter if it does not believe it will be able to match the request.

-- CEIR, as host of EOLDN, is not an organization engaged in the practice of law and is therefore not in an attorney-client relationship with individuals who submit a request and cannot and will not provide legal advice.
+- CEIR, as host of EOLDN, is not an organization engaged in the practice of law and is therefore not in an attorney-client relationship with Request Submitters.
+This means that CEIR cannot and will not provide legal advice.

 - EOLDN cannot guarantee confidentiality or the privacy of submitted information.
-However, EOLDN will take reasonable steps to protect the confidentiality of information it obtains from a request submitter and matched PL, and will not share this information except with a matched PL and/or those assisting with the administration of EOLDN, unless required by law.
+However, EOLDN will take reasonable steps to protect the confidentiality of information it obtains from a Request Submitter and matched PL or PLF and will not share this information except with PLs or PLFs and/or those assisting with the administration of EOLDN, unless required by law.

 - Participation in EOLDN is free of charge regardless of the outcome of the matching process.

-- A matched PL is not obligated to provide further legal services after an initial intake meeting.
-Similarly, a request submitter is not obligated to move ahead with a matched PL after the intake meeting.
-If a matched PL declines to move forward, the PL shall hand the request back to EOLDN, and EOLDN will try to set up another match.
+- A matched PL or PLF is not obligated to provide further legal services after an initial intake meeting.
+Similarly, a Request Submitter is not obligated to move ahead with a matched PL or PLF after the intake meeting.
+If a matched PL or PLF declines to move forward, the PL or PLF shall hand the request back to EOLDN, and EOLDN will try to set up another match.
 EOLDN does not guarantee it will be able to make a successful match.
-If the request submitter declines to be represented by a PL or decides to no longer pursue a match, EOLDN will not try to set up another match.
-The request submitter must notify EOLDN if they change their mind and decide that they would like EOLDN to continue the matching process.
+If the Request Submitter declines to be represented by a PL or PLF or decides to no longer pursue a match, EOLDN will not try to set up another match.
+The Request Submitter must notify EOLDN if they change their mind and decide that they would like EOLDN to continue the matching process.

-- EOLDN matches requests to PLs based on PLs’ indicated willingness to accept requests in areas of law relevant to the request.
-In doing so, EOLDN does not endorse PLs nor indicate that a certain PL is more qualified than another PL or any other lawyer.
+- EOLDN matches requests to PLs or PLFs based on PLs’ or PLF’s indicated willingness to accept requests in areas of law relevant to the request and ability to practice law in the Request Submitter’s jurisdiction.
+In making a match, EOLDN is not endorsing the matched PL or PLF or representing that the matched PL or PLF is more qualified than another PL, PLF, or any other lawyer.

-- If representation proceeds beyond the initial intake meeting, the matched PL is required to enter into a written engagement letter with the request submitter.
-EOLDN is not a party to this agreement and cannot assist with negotiating the agreement.
+- If representation proceeds beyond the initial intake meeting, the matched PL or PLF is required to enter into a written engagement letter with the Request Submitter.
+CEIR is not a party to this agreement and cannot assist with negotiating the agreement.

 - The initial intake meeting with the matched PL is free of charge.
-If the representation moves forward, the matched PL will provide their services pro bono, meaning that the PL will not charge fees for the time they spend representing the request submitter.
-However, the PL has the right to require reimbursement for expenses such as court costs and travel expenses, as negotiated between the request submitter and the PL and reflected in the engagement letter.
+If the representation moves forward, the matched PL or PLF will provide their services pro bono, meaning that the PL or PLF will not charge fees for the time they spend representing the Request Submitter.
+However, the PL or PLF has the right to require reimbursement for expenses such as court costs and travel expenses, as negotiated between the Request Submitter and the PL or PLF and reflected in the engagement letter.

-- If a matched PL works in a law firm, other lawyers, paralegals, or support staff might be involved in the representation, but the PL will be in charge of the request unless the PL and the request submitter agree otherwise.
+- If a matched PL works in a law firm, other lawyers, paralegals, or support staff might be involved in the representation, but the PL will supervise the representation unless the PL and the Request Submitter agree otherwise.

 - EOLDN is part of CEIR’s overall work of restoring trust in the American election system and promoting election procedures that encourage participation while ensuring election integrity and security.
-To help CEIR assess the efficacy of its work, CEIR may ask request submitters to voluntarily participate in surveys about their experiences with EOLDN and their matched PL(s).
+To help CEIR assess the efficacy of its work, CEIR may ask Request Submitters to voluntarily participate in surveys about their experiences with EOLDN and their matched PL(s) or PLF(s).
 EOLDN will not request information covered by the attorney-client privilege and will not disclose individual-level information without prior written consent.